 A series of tests later and it was confirmed that Charlie had contracted viral meningitis.
 It was a worrying time for the family but a short stay in hospital soon put Charlie right and had him smiling again, as Chelsea, from Yeovil in Somerset, tells us here.

 “When Charlie was born on 22 October 2015, he had a lump on his head.
 They did a scan before we were discharged and we had to wait for results.
-We were due to go to the doctors on the 16th of November to get these.
+We were due to go to the doctors on 16 November to get these.

 “The evening before that Charlie was really irritated and unsettled.
 He had been suffering with constipation, which is what I thought was wrong.
 When it came to bedtime he just kept screaming throughout the night and not feeding.
 Again, I thought it was constipation related.
 Every time I picked him up he would really scream in pain.